 I also got to speak with four future Hall of Famers in Yount, Molitor, Fingers and Sutton.

 Plus there was more.
 I also covered the All-Star game at old Comiskey Park in 1983, which had four Brewers (Yount, Simmons, Cooper and Oglivie) named to the AL squad.
 In addition to that, I was able to interview players like Johnny Bench, Carl Yastrzemski, Cal Ripken, George Brett, Wade Boggs, Fred Lynn, Gary Carter, Mike Schmidt, Dale Murphy, Jack Morris and Ron Guidry.

 I also was able to speak to some of the stars from the past at the Old-Timers game the day before the actual All-Star game.
-This would include former greats like Hank Aaron, Eddie Matthews, Willie Mays, Ernie Banks, Ron Santo and Joe Torre.
+This would include former greats like Hank Aaron, Eddie Mathews, Willie Mays, Ernie Banks, Ron Santo and Joe Torre.